 Working closely with a set of outstanding collaborators, The Center for Adaptive Neurotechnologies is continuing and expanding these efforts, strengthening their focus on clinical translation, and accelerating the dissemination of the new technologies.
 The Center has five aims:

-Aim 4 is to create a novel interdisciplinary training curriculum that provides a theoretical foundation in adaptive neurotechnologies and practical experience in applying them to important scientific and clinical applications.
-This curriculum is being incorporated into training courses and workshops.
+Aim 4 is to expand our novel interdisciplinary training curriculum that provides a theoretical foundation in adaptive neurotechnologies and practical experience in applying them to important scientific and clinical applications.
+This curriculum forms the basis of our training courses and workshops.

-Aim 5 is to develop and support dissemination channels for adaptive neurotechnologies, including: the highly interactive Center website; review articles in scientific, engineering, and clinical journals; presentations and workshops at scientific and clinical meetings; and promotion of uniform hardware and software standards for adaptive neurotechnologies.
+Aim 5 is to support and expand our current dissemination channels for adaptive neurotechnologies, including: the NCAN website; review articles in scientific, engineering, and clinical journals; and presentations and workshops at scientific and clinical meetings.

 In summary, the mission of the Center for Adaptive Neurotechnologies is to produce and validate important new neurotechnologies, and to provide training and dissemination that enable scientists, engineers, and clinicians to join in developing and using them.
 It seeks to increase understanding of CNS function and dysfunction, and to realize effective new therapies for a wide range of devastating neurological disorders.